eliasmagn/postmarketOS_kiauh/README.md

 ### ♻️ Init system compatibility

-KIAUH automatically detects whether the host is running **systemd** or **OpenRC** during startup.
+KIAUH now ships with a unified init abstraction so phones, tablets, and SBCs share the same workflows regardless of which service manager they boot.
+During startup the helper automatically detects whether the host is running **systemd** or
+**OpenRC**.
 All service files are created in the appropriate location (`/etc/systemd/system` for systemd, `/etc/init.d` for OpenRC) and every component now executes start/stop/enable operations through a shared helper.
 On OpenRC-based systems the helper transparently switches to `rc-service` and